achille1789/smart-console/README.md

 Insert the library as usual:
 > <script src="browser/smart-console.js"></script>

+Write 'c' instead of 'console' and use one of the method shortcuts.

 Write the shortcut for the console method and check the console:

 ![console logs](browser/1.png)